GoogleChrome/web.dev/src/site/content/en/mini-apps/mini-app-standardization/index.md

 As a curious member of the group, I look forward to seeing where this endeavor is headed.

 {% Banner 'neutral' %}
-  👉 The following chapter looks at [other mini app runtime environments](/other-mini-app-runtime-environments/) apart from mobile devices.
+  👉 The following chapter looks at [alternative mini app runtime environments](/mini-app-alternative-runtime-environments/) apart from mobile devices.
 {% endBanner %}

 ## Acknowledgements